Editing Theory & Aesthetics

 • Mixing editing styles

-This course will be held at the Austin School of Film in our iMac computer lab, with all materials, equipment, software, and computers provided for the duration of the class.
+Location: This course will be held at the Austin School of Film in our iMac computer lab at The Clayton.
+All materials, equipment, software, and computers are provided for use during the workshop.
+To learn more about our locations, visit this link.

-Ideal for individuals interested in deepening their understanding of the art of editing, and those pursuing completion of the Digital Video Certificate Program.
-Students must be at least 18 years old to enroll.
+Who Should Attend: Ideal for individuals looking to deepen their understanding of the art and theory of editing, as well as those pursuing completion of the Film Forward Certificate Program.
+Students must be 18 years or older to enroll.

-Strong computer literacy skills.
-This course is designed for students interested in delving deeper into editing and post-production.
-A basic understanding and proficiency in editing on platforms like Final Cut Pro, DaVinci Resolve, or Premiere Pro is required, as the focus is on the aesthetics and theory behind editing rather than the technical aspects of the software.
+Prerequisites: Strong computer literacy skills are required.
+This intermediate-level course is intended for students with prior editing experience and proficiency in programs such as Final Cut Pro, DaVinci Resolve, or Adobe Premiere Pro.
+The class focuses on the aesthetics, rhythm, and theory behind editing rather than the technical aspects of software.

-This course, like all offerings at Austin School of Film, is certified by the Texas Education Agency (TEA) to provide Continuing Professional Education (CPE) credits.
+Certification: This course, along with all Austin School of Film programs, is approved by the Texas Education Agency (TEA) to provide Continuing Professional Education (CPE) credits.

 HOW CAN I START A PAYMENT PLAN?